 - Konki Senshoku indigo dyeing - Konki Senshoku is a rare shop in Shiga still producing indigo dye and dye fabrics traditionally for 200 years.
 The technique came from Kyoto.
 They grow their own indigo plants in Konan, dry the leaves in the sun, and extract the dye.
 Sady, the current and aging master, Tsuneo Uenishi, has no successor.
-You can do indigo dyeing with a cotton handkerchief (1200 yen), T-shirt, etc. Take a bus or taxi from Ishibe Station, Kosei Station, or Mikumo Station on the Kusatsu Line.
-Get off at Shimoda and walk 50 meters.
-Parking also available.
+You can do indigo tie-dyeing with a cotton handkerchief (1200 yen), T-shirt, etc. Open: 9 am-4 pm.
+Take a taxi from Ishibe Station, Kosei Station, or Mikumo Station (closest station) on the Kusatsu Line.
+Limited parking available.
 Call to make reservations for tie-dyeing: 0748-75-0128.
 Address: Shimoda 1530-1, Konan-shi, Shiga 湖南市下田1530-1 Map

 - Fudo-no-taki Waterfall 不動の滝 - Cool and convenient waterfall just next to the road in a lush setting.
 Take a taxi from JR Mikumo Station and go south.
 Map